Detroit, Michigan

 Detroit has a continental climate which provides for warm and humid summers, with temperatures frequently hitting 90 degrees.
 June and September bring the most rainfall, while July tends to be the warmest on average.
 Ballpark Chasers tend to find late May and late August as the best times to travel to the Detroit area.

-Detroit, Michigan is a city with vast history, filled with a number of great museums.
+Detroit is a city with vast history, filled with a number of great museums.
 If you only have time to visit one, make sure to check out the Motown Historical Museum.
 This museum has done a fabulous job showcasing the impact that Motown had on pop culture and how it still influences music to this very day.
-From the beginning of Hitsville USA to the major enterprise of Motown Record Corporation, guests will see everything from the original loan granted to finance the first record to the actual “Studio A” where the greatest hits were once recorded!
+From the beginning of Hitsville USA to the major enterprise of Motown Record Corporation, guests will see everything from the original loan granted to finance the first record to the actual “Studio A” where the greatest hits were once recorded.

 Another inspiring museum to visit while in Detroit is the Museum of African American History.
 With over 30,000 artifacts and archival materials, make sure to leave a half-day to see it all.

 Comerica Park is part of “The Rust Belt” Ballpark Chasers vacation.
 This trip includes seeing the Indians at Progressive Field and the Pirates at PNC Park.
 Those Ballpark Chasers looking for a longer vacation also include Cincinnati to see the Reds play at Great American Ball Park.
-On average, the drive from Comerica Park to Progressive Field takes 3 hours, while Progressive Field to PNC Park to takes 2 ½ hours.
-Make sure to have a comfortable car as it is nearly a 5 hour drive back to Detroit from Pittsburgh.
+On average, the drive from Comerica Park to Progressive Field takes three hours, while Progressive Field to PNC Park to takes 2 ½ hours.
+Make sure to have a comfortable car as it is nearly a five-hour drive back to Detroit from Pittsburgh.